 Welcome Everyone!!
 I am Hasan Shahid Ferdous, a Lecturer in Extended Reality at Deakin University, Burwood Campus, Melbourne, Australia. previously, I served as a Research Fellow and Associate Lecturer at the Microsoft Centre for SocialNUI and Interaction Design Lab (IDL), School of Computing and Information Systems, the University of Melbourne, Australia.
 Currently I am working on various virtual, augmented, and mixed reality systems for different social contexts.

-I have completed PhD research from the same institution focusing on social and collaborative use of technologies, particularly in the family mealtime context.
+I have completed PhD research from the University of Melbourne focusing on social and collaborative use of technologies, particularly in the family mealtime context.
 I am also interested in touch, eye-gaze and other NUI interactions in the public or private social settings.
 I completed my Master of IT (Research) degree from Monash University, Australia and BSc (Engg.) from the Dept. of CSE, BUET, Bangladesh.

 Recent Life Events

 CHI 2019 Honorable Mention!!.
 Our paper "Santa's Lil Helper" receive the award for CHI 2019 Honourable Mention (Top 5% of the accepted full paper)!
 Hurrah...— 15th March, 2019

 Two full papers in for CHI 2019 - "Augmented Body" and "Santa's Lil Helper!"
 See you all in Glasgow...— 11th December, 2018

 Just presented our work in OzCHI 2018 "Social Media Question Asking (SMQA): Whom Do We Tag and Why?"— 5th December, 2018

 “Our Workshop Proposal has been accepted for CHI 2018 Conference.
 Fingers crossed for visiting Montreal.”— 24th November, 2017